CyLock MFA for ADFS

 Conclusion

-In summary, enabling Multi-Factor Authentication (MFA) within an Active Directory Federation Services (ADFS) implementation provides targeted benefits that address the vulnerabilities associated with password-based systems and Single Sign-On (SSO) without MFA.
+In summary, enabling Multi-Factor Authentication (MFA) within an AD / LDAP Federation Services (ADFS) implementation provides targeted benefits that address the vulnerabilities associated with password-based systems and Single Sign-On (SSO) without MFA.